 Why provide such a recipe?

 To prove a point.
-Many people rely on the findings of that Dutch man who collected Labrador pedigrees.
+Many people rely on the findings of the man who collected Labrador pedigrees.
 Developing the database was a wonderful undertaking.
-Tracing the dilute gene in his database and claiming it came from two dogs that were bred by a mid-western kennel was not.
+Claiming the dilute gene came from two dogs bred by a mid-western kennel was not.

-As in the recipe above, the Lab males contributed NO genes to the puppies and grandpuppies.
+As in the recipe above, the Lab males contributed NO genes to the puppies and grand puppies.
 They were only listed as the fathers so the first-generation puppies could be AKC registered as purebred Labs.
-The male Weimaraner actually provided the genes.
+A male Weimaraner was needed to add the dilute gene.

-Claiming those two dogs were the source of the dilute gene has cast doubt on the hundreds of actual descendants of those dogs.
+Claiming those Labs were the source of the dilute gene has cast doubt on hundreds of descendants of those dogs.

 In addition, the breed standards for Labrador Retrievers around the world only recognize the colors of black, chocolate and yellow.
 AKC lists any other color as a disqualification.
 Labs with the diluted color cannot be shown.
 Some countries do not allow them to be bred.